Graduate Music Students

 A. Undergraduate Degree:

 The School of Music and Dance graduate program requires all applicants to have an undergraduate degree in music from an institution accredited by a regional accrediting association and to be in good academic standing at the last college or university attended.
-Only in rare circumstances are students with other degrees admitted to the program.
+In rare circumstances, however, well-qualified students with degrees in areas other than music may be admitted to the program.

 B. Undergraduate Grade Point Average (GPA):

-Although SJSU requires only a 2.50 or “C+” minimum GPA to be considered for graduate work, the School of Music and Dance requires a minimum GPA of 3.00 or “B” in the last 60 units of undergraduate coursework.
+The School of Music and Dance requires a minimum GPA of 3.00 in the last 60 units of undergraduate coursework.

-Students who attended an institution of higher education outside of the U. S. where the primary language of instruction was not English are required to submit a TOEFL (Test of English as a Foreign Language) or PTE (Pearson Test of English) score.
-The minimum entrance score for the TOEFL is 590 (paper based), 243 (computer based), or 96 (internet based), with a score of 5 in the Writing Section.
-The minimum score for the PTE is 68.
+Students who attended an institution of higher education outside of the U. S. where the primary language of instruction was not English are required to submit a TOEFL (Test of English as a Foreign Language) or PTE (Pearson Test of English),or the International English Language Testing System (IELTS) score.
+The minimum entrance score for the TOEFL is 590 (paper based), 243 (computer based), or 96 (internet based), with a score of 5 in the Writing Section, while the minimum score for the PTE is 68, the IELTS is 7.0.
 All test scores must be less than 2 years old.
 Test scores must be sent directly from the Educational Testing Service office to SJSU (institution code is 4687).

-The School of Music & Dance does not require the GRE.
+The School of Music and Dance does not require the GRE.